GreptimeTeam/docs/docs/installation/download-pre-built.md

 # Pre-built Binaries

-You can try out GreptimeDB with our test builds released on [GitHub](https://github.com/GreptimeTeam/greptimedb/releases) and [Docker hub](https://hub.docker.com/r/greptime/greptimedb).
+You can try out GreptimeDB with our test builds released on [GitHub](https://github.com/GreptimeTeam/greptimedb/releases) and [Dockerhub](https://hub.docker.com/r/greptime/greptimedb).
 Note that GreptimeDB is currently under intense development.
 So these binaries are **not ready to be used in the production environment**.

 ## One-line Installation